 Chapter 7 Good Map Making Tips

-Not all elements need to be present in a map.
-In fact, in some cases they may not be appropriate at all.
-A scale bar, for instance, may not be appropriate if the coordinate system used does not preserve distance across the map’s extent.
+Not all elements are necessary in every map.
+In fact, some may be inappropriate depending on the context.
+For example, a scale bar may be misleading if the coordinate system used does not preserve distance uniformly across the map’s extent.

 Figure 7.1: Map elements.
 Note that not all elements are needed, nor are they appropriate in some cases.
 Can you identify at least one element that does not belong in the map (hint, note the orientation of the longitudinal lines; are they parallel to one another?
 What implication does this have on the North direction and the placement of the North arrow? src.
 Esri)